 You expected to pay taxes on your income appropriate for your tax rate, but did you anticipate paying another tax on top of that?
 If you’re filing your taxes as a sole proprietor – another term for someone who can be considered an independent contractor or small business owner – your taxable income and business income are indistinguishable from one another.

-The self-employment income tax rate is 15.3 percent, and accounts for your contributions to Social Security and Medicare taxes that an employer would pay for his or her employees.
+The self-employment income tax rate is 15.3 percent.
+This tax accounts for your contributions to Social Security and Medicare taxes that an employer would pay for his or her employees.

 Beware of Writing off ‘Business Expenses’

 A major audit trigger for the IRS is a list of business expenses that look oddly like personal expenses.
-If you’re working in the gig economy, expenses like your cell phone bill, car payments, gas bills, and more can seem like legitimate business purchases to you, but this isn’t always the case for the IRS.
+If you’re a part of the gig workforce, expenses like your cell phone bill, car payments, gas bills, and more can seem like legitimate business purchases to you, but this isn’t always the case for the IRS.
 Why?
-Because they see it as comingling your personal and business expenses, or worse, trying to defraud the government by writing off personal expenses for business.
+Because they see it as comingling your personal and business expenses, or worse, trying to defraud the government by writing off personal expenses for the business.